-Many people have no health insurance at all and struggle to obtain quality health care after being injured in a car crash.
-Surprisingly, some people actually have the opposite problem and have two different policies that can pay for their crash related health care.
+Many people have no health insurance at all and struggle to obtain quality health care after being injured in an Athens car accident.
+Surprisingly, some people actually have the opposite problem and have two different policies that can pay for their crash-related health care.
 This occurs when the injured person has both private health insurance and also Medical Payments (“Med Pay”) coverage.
-Med Pay is available through your own auto insurer and provides coverage for any out of pocket medical expenses associated with a motor vehicle collision, regardless of how or why the collision occurred.
+Med Pay is available through your own auto insurer and provides coverage for any out-of-pocket medical expenses associated with a motor vehicle collision, regardless of how or why the collision occurred.
 Med Pay policies usually have limits of between $5,000.00 and $25,000.00 per accident.
 Unlike traditional health insurance, Med Pay has no deductibles or co-pays.
-It pays 100% of accident related charges until the policy limits are exhausted.
+It pays 100% of accident-related charges until the policy limits are exhausted.
 Also unlike traditional health insurance, Med Pay does not have to be reimbursed from the settlement proceeds when a case is resolved.
 Med Pay can even be used to repay your health insurer (if such repayment is required) when you settle your claim with the at-fault driver’s auto insurance carrier.

 Because United Healthcare (UHC) does have a contractual relationship with North Fulton Hospital, UHC will only have to pay $5,000.00 to cover the entire emergency room bill.
 However, this will leave a co-pay of $1,000.00 for the injured person to pay.
 The injured person can then submit the $1,000.00 co-pay to his Med Pay carrier for payment.
 Under this scenario, the injured person will have $9,000.00 in Med Benefits remaining (to be used for future treatment) and will not be out of pocket any money at all for co-pays (since Med Pay is paying for the co-pay).